 We are Christians in the Catholic tradition called by the Holy Spirit in our Baptism to proclaim God’s saving love through Jesus Christ.

-5 PM Sacred Heart
+Sacred Heart Church

 History of Sacred Heart Parish

 Sacred Heart was dedicated a mission church in 1877.
 In 1891 Sacred Heart became part of Lewis River Parish, spanning northwestern Clark County from Woodland to Yacolt and Vancouver North.
 In 1897 a new building was erected across the road from Dublin Cemetery.
 In 1928 a new building was erected on Main Street, built by volunteers.
 In 1940 Sacred Heart was raised to parish status and served three missions, one of which is its present day mission - St. Joseph the Worker in Yacolt.

 History of St Joseph the Worker Mission

 St. Joseph Mission was built in Yacolt during the boom days of the logging industry.
 Tragically, a fire destroyed the first church building.
 CC Landon donated land for a new church with a bell tower.
 Around this time Mass was celebrated four times a year on the fifth Sunday.
 Father Henry Buckman of Sacred Heart Church began to celebrate mass at St Joseph regularly.
 Father George McLean dedicated the current church.
 St Joseph then officially was served as a mission of Sacred Heart Parish.

 Archbishop Thomas J Murphy dedicated the new bell tower at St. Joseph's centennial Mass.